Vivian Beynon Harris: Early life

 His mother was Gertrude Parkes, the daughter of successful Birmingham ironmaster John Israel Parkes.
 His father was George Beynon Harris, a schoolteacher from Port Eynon in South Wales, who, after passing the Incorporated Law Society final examination in 1889, practised as a solicitor in Cardiff, becoming a member of the Town Council in 1897.

+After marrying Gertrude, George became a barrister, a career more suited to their social position.

+From 1909 to 1911 the Harris family lived at 239 Hagley Road, Edgbaston, Birmingham but in 1911 his parents separated.
+His father then attempted to sue the Parkes family for "the custody, control and society" of his wife and two sons, in an unusual and high-profile 1913 court case, which he lost.
+The case, which re-exposed previous allegations of sexual impropriety, pre-dating his marriage, left the boys' father a broken man.
+Gertrude moved with the children to a smaller house in Edgbaston until 1915, and then lived in a number of hotels as he and his brother attended boarding schools.
+The brothers became estranged from their father.

-After marrying Gertrude, he became a barrister, a career more suited to their social position.
-However, Gertrude and George separated in 1911, and Vivian and his brother lived with their mother in a small house in Birmingham until 1915, and then in a number of hotels as he and his brother attended boarding schools.
-He wrote of his upbringing, 'We loved our mother and each other and we were as close as it is possible for a family to be.'
+He wrote of his upbringing, "We loved our mother and each other and we were as close as it is possible for a family to be."
 Later, the two boys both attended Bedales School in Hampshire.
 Harris and his brother remained very close for the rest of their lives.

 From 1925 to 1927, Harris studied to become an actor at the Royal Academy of Dramatic Art in London, then had an engagement at the Royal Court Theatre, Sloane Square during 1927.
 Following this, he moved to Eastbourne due to ill health.